- Message from the Dean

 Abstract: Application of data mining techniques for healthcare related data is rewarding to medical research.
 It is mandatory to obtain ethical and legal clearance from Institutional Ethics Review committees before using data mining tools in health care research.
 Ethical considerations while practicing data mining undermine the confidentiality of medical data.
 The lack of domain knowledge within healthcare providers requires active collaboration between the medical practitioner and the data miner.
 Profiling techniques, data mining or knowledge discovery in data bases raise ethical concerns related to consent and confidentiality medical data.
 This article offers some ethical and legal perspectives on the question of the right to know and not to know medical data.
 It examines the proposed reforms to the handling of health information in Australian and the recommendations by the Australian Law Reform Commission.

-Bio: Steven Freeland is Professor of International Law at the University of Western Sydney, Australia, where he teaches both postgraduate and undergraduate students in International Criminal Law, Public International Law, Human Rights Law, Commercial Aspects of Space Law, and International Moot Court.
-He is also Co-Director of Research and HDR at the School of Law, and coordinator of the School’s International Law Mooting Program.
+Bio: Steven Freeland is Professor of International Law at the Western Sydney University, Australia, where he teaches both postgraduate and undergraduate students in International Criminal Law, Public International Law, Human Rights Law, Commercial Aspects of Space Law, and International Moot Court.
+He is also Co-Director of Research and HDR at the School of Law, and coordinator of the School's International Law Mooting Program.

 He is a Visiting Professor in International Law at the University of Copenhagen, Denmark and at the University of Vienna, Austria, a Permanent Visiting Professor at the iCourts Centre of Excellence for International Courts, Denmark, a Member of Faculty of the London Institute of Space Policy and Law, and an Expert Assessor of Research Proposals to the Australian Research Council, Australia and the Netherlands Organisation for Scientific Research.
 He has taught courses and presented guest lectures at Universities in The Netherlands, Austria, Italy, Germany, Estonia, Bulgaria, United Kingdom, New Zealand, Denmark, United States, Australia, Turkey, France and Singapore.